na-na-hi/renget/archive/tmd2character_wallis.md

 RP Item | Eᴍᴘᴛʏ | Vacant inventory slot.

 **OLD MOVES (∞ slots)**
 These are moves that your character learned already, but elected to replace.
 Re-learning them is cheaper.
+Moves used previously are italicized.
 Name of Move | Description
 ------ | :----:
 Tackle | No secondary effect.
 Growl | The Opponent's Attack is decreased by 1.
 The User may select additional Opponents to have their Attack decreased by 1 at the cost of 2 AP each.
-Water Gun | No secondary effect.
+*Water Gun | No secondary effect.*
 Protect | Protect.
 For the Opponent's turn, the User is immune to all Moves.
 Accuracy is changed to ≥11 and is halved for each consecutive use.
 Foresight | The User's Moves never miss.
 The User's Normal and Fighting-Type Moves can hit Ghost-Types.
+*Rock Smash | 10-20; The Opponent's Defense is decreased by 1.
+The User can shatter sizable rocks.*